-The mission of this publishing firm is to publish English translations of all of each chosen author’s published novels and stories to test Schleiermacher’s theory through a ‘close’ translation of the author’s entire corpus by a single translator.
+The mission of this publishing firm was initially to publish English translations of all of each chosen author’s published novels and stories to test Schleiermacher’s theory through a ‘close’ translation of the author’s entire corpus by a single translator.
 Individually the novels should feel strange to read — not just because of their foreign origin, but also because of the distance in time from when they were originally written — but read in sequence, the reader should become acclimatised to it.
 Does this work?
 The reader can decide.

-(With sample chapters.)
+The Full Catalogue (With sample chapters.)

 4 thoughts on “The Mission of K A Nitz Publishing”